In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 I found plenty of articles on how to recover a disabled Facebook ad account, but none addressed my specific issue.

-Even though an email from the Facebook Ads team confirmed my page status as active, the payment restrictions prevented me from running ads.
+Although an email from the Facebook Ads team confirmed my page status as active, payment restrictions prevented me from running ads.

 You can see in the underline words that the ad account appears active.